 Katrina Love – Secretary

 Katrina is an experienced political animal activist, passionate photographer and a qualified horticulturist, having spent 17 years in native plant breeding at Kings Park & Botanic Garden.
-She has been a senior member of the Animal Justice Party since 2013, run in and coordinated three federal elections, one Senate re-election, two federal by-elections and a WA state election.
-Katrina is the Campaign Manager for Stop Live Exports in Fremantle – a campaign she has been involved in for 17 years.
+She has been a senior member of the Animal Justice Party since 2013 as both Vice President for four years and State Convenor in WA and TAS for a total of 10 years, and run in and coordinated nine federal and state elections.
+Katrina was the Campaign Manager for Stop Live Exports in Fremantle for over a decade – a campaign she has been involved in for 20 years.
 She sat on the Animals Australia Executive Board for four years and continues to work closely with them on live exports.

 Leah Folloni – Treasurer